Livery Affiliations

 Military Affiliations

-There are now 40 City Livery companies who have connections and sponsorships with the Armed Forces, and the Fan Makers are no exception.
+Most Livery companies have associations with the Armed Forces, the Fan Makers are no exception.
 In 1888 Fan Maker and Lord Mayor Sir James Whitehead raised funds for equipment and in 1899 Sir Alfred Newton, Lord Mayor and Fan Maker, inaugurated the City Imperial Volunteers to fight in the Boer War.

 The British Army